Emmanuel-Omopariola/Emmanuel-Omopariola/README.md

 <h1 align="center">
-    Hi There! 👋 I'm Emmanuel!
+    Hi There! 👋 I'm Emmanuel!, a cybersecurity Analyst 🥷🏻
 </h1>

  .🔭 Lover of open source contributions and networking.

- .🌱 I’m currently into **Blockchain with the use of Web3, Hyperledger and Solidity**.
+ .🌱 I’m currently into **Cyber Security**.

- .💬 Ask me anything about **Node.js, React, Typescript, and Blockchain [here](https://github.com/Emmanuel-Omopariola/Emmanuel-Omopariola/issues)**
+ .💬 Ask me anything about ** C, Python, Networking and scripting [here](https://github.com/Emmanuel-Omopariola/Emmanuel-Omopariola/issues)**

- .🧲  I’m looking forward to collaborate on any project that involves the use of **Node.js, swift, React, and Blockchain**.
+ .🧲  I’m looking forward to collaborate on any project that involves **Networking, Scripting, Vulnerability Management**.

  .📧 How to reach me emmanuelxtimini@gmail.com.